 Here are the 9 Essential Estate Planning Documents You Need in Florida

 1. Last Will and Testament

-A last will and testament is one of the most important estate planning documents because it outlines your final wishes.
-If you have assets or possessions that you’d like to leave to certain family members, friends or charities, you can express these wishes in your will.
+A last will testament are one of the most important estates planning documents because it outlines your final wishes.
+If you have assets or possessions that you’d like to leave to certain family members, friends, or charities, you can express these wishes in your will.

 In your last will and testament, you can determine: